 - Follow her on Facebook and Twitter

-- Suggest ideas for her work and/or for an upcoming food tour that might include your business, but not focus solely on it
+- Suggest ideas for her work and/or for an upcoming food tour that might include that specific business, but not focus solely on it

 - Provide opportunity for giveaways that would be of interest to her readers